-The Apprenticeship in Creative and Digital Media is aimed at learners who are interested in developing a new set of skills needed by Creative Industries employers: a fusion of creativity, technology and business.
-In Wales, industry specified a need for a level 3 digital framework, combined with more craft and technical learning.
-The level 3 pathway combines workplace skills with a range of units in TV, Film, Games Development, Interactive and Web Media.
-Creative Skillset were asked to incorporate additional optional units in Set Crafts, Post Production, Costume, Hair and Make-up, Prosthetics, Camera and Lighting in line with employer demand, linked primarily, to the growth of drama and film production in Cardiff.
-Following consultation with employers, a progression route was requested for interactive roles from the level 3 pathway.
-The level 4 Interactive Media pathway provides a specialised pathway for those involved with the design and development of interactive media products, including creative industry business techniques.
+The Apprenticeship in Creative and Digital Media (Level 3 and 4) is aimed at learners who are interested in developing the skills needed by Creative Industries employers: a fusion of creativity, technology and business.
+In Wales, industry requested an update to the existing Level 3 framework, to reflect changes in roles with production and to widen the options for craft and technical learning.

+The Apprenticeship in Creative and Digital Media (Level 3) combines workplace skills with a range of units for Broadcast, Film, Games Development, Interactive and Web Media roles.
+Creative Skillset have updated this to include additional optional units in Set Crafts, Props development, Costume, Hair and Make-up and Prosthetics in line with employer demand, linked primarily, to the growth of drama and film production in Cardiff.
+The progression route developed for interactive roles from the Level 3 offer still applies.

+The Higher Apprenticeship in Creative and Digital Media (Level 4 Interactive Media pathway) provides a specialised route for those involved with the design and development of interactive media products, including creative industry business techniques.